kareraisu/rasti.js/readme.md

 Rasti allows to define the pages, data sources, ajax methods and templates of the app and also to add themes, "blocks" (custom elements), visual effects and utility methods via the following config properties (which are objects themselves).
 These properties can be accesed from the app namespace or they can be extended using the config() method.

 **pages: {...}**
 Defines the pages of the app.
-Pages can have two properties:
+Pages must be objects which can have any or all of the following properties:
 - url: a string which represents the page's url fragment identifier (aka 'hash'), which will be updated upon navigation (or will dictate navigation from the browser location bar).
+- init: a function with no arguments which is used to initialize the page state (this function is called once during app initialization).
-- init: a function with takes an optional navParams object, used to initialize the page state upon navigation.
+- nav: a function which takes an optional 'navParams' object argument, used to update the page state upon navigation (this function is called everytime the user navigates to the page).

 **data: {...}**
 Defines the data sources available for binding to elements via the [data] attribute.
 For templates, data sources can be anything the template expects.
 For rasti blocks, data sources must be arrays of strings or arrays of objects with string properties 'value' and 'label'.